taikoxyz/taiko-mono/packages/website/docs/intro/index.md

 # What is Taiko?

 Taiko is a fully decentralized, Ethereum-equivalent ZK-Rollup.
-This is sometimes referred to as a [Type 1 ZK-EVM](https://mirror.xyz/labs.taiko.eth/w7NSKDeKfJoEy0p89I9feixKfdK-20JgWF9HZzxfeBo).
+This is also referred to as a [Type 1 ZK-EVM](https://mirror.xyz/labs.taiko.eth/w7NSKDeKfJoEy0p89I9feixKfdK-20JgWF9HZzxfeBo).

 ## Learn more about Taiko